dhruvsaini292520/Arbitrage_betting/README.md

 - Proposed Improvements for Betting Website/Model

 ## Overview
-This project provides an easy-to-use web interface that helps users identify arbitrage opportunities in soccer betting markets.
-By analyzing the implied probabilities of home win, draw, and away win outcomes, the app helps betting websites to evaluate the total implied probability of a match, highlighting potential risk of arbitrage opportunities for bettors.
+This project features a user-friendly web interface that identifies arbitrage opportunities in soccer betting.
+It calculates the implied probabilities for home wins, draws, and away wins, enabling betting websites to assess a match’s overall probability and highlight potential arbitrage opportunities for bettors.

 ## Features
 - **Data Visualization**: Displays implied probabilities using an interactive gauge chart and a radar chart.